Read all about the BEST ways to get from Chiang Mai to Pai.

 The Aya rental service can include baggage transport so you are free to ride up without trying to carry large and heavy bags.
 This is useful especially if you’re on one bike!!

-However we did go with another company and instead we were able to store our large bags at the hostel and just took up our smaller bags.
+However, we did go with another company and instead we were able to store our large bags at the hostel and just took up our smaller bags.
 We also spoke to Mango, our rental company, and they did say we could have also left our bags there too.

-This was great on the one hand as it was less to worry about but on the other we would have liked to have had all our gear up there for extending our time or just in case we forgot anything!
+This was great on the one hand as it was less to worry about but on the other, we would have liked to have had all our gear up there for extending our time or just in case we forgot anything!

-There are a few options in the city but for us the one that comes out top is Mango Bikes.
-We’ve used them twice whilst in Chiang Mai and each time we’ve been totally impressed by their service.
-The Irish owned company takes low deposits instead of passports, services all their bikes and has a wide range on offer from small scooters to bigger engined bikes and manuals.
+The Irish-owned company takes low deposits instead of passports, services all their bikes and has a wide range on offer from small scooters to bigger engined bikes and manuals.
 They were also able to do us a small deal on two bikes for the week.

-Scooter rental Chiang Mai is very common but there are also some pretty dodgy companies out there with unsafe bikes and scammer tactics.
+Scooter rental in Chiang Mai is very common but there are also some pretty dodgy companies out there with unsafe bikes and scammer tactics.
 It really does pay to research Chiang Mai scooter rental companies instead of just going with who your hostel is affiliated with!

 Problems With The Police!